 The consolidated statement of income data set forth below for fiscal years 2012, 2011 and 2010 and the consolidated balance sheet data as of the end of fiscal years 2012 and 2011 are derived from, and qualified by reference to, the audited consolidated financial statements included in Item 8 of this report.
-The consolidated statement of income data for fiscal years 2009 and 2008 and the consolidated balance sheet data as of the end of fiscal years 2012.
-The consolidated balance sheet data as of the end of fiscal years 2009 and 2008 and the consolidated balance sheet data as of the end of fiscal years 2010, 2009 and 2008 are derived from the audited financial statements previously filed with the SEC on Form 10-K.
+The consolidated statement of income data for fiscal years 2009 and 2008 and the consolidated balance sheet data as of the end of fiscal years 2010, 2009 and 2008 are derived from the audited financial statements previously filed with the SEC on Form 10-K.